ICL sees progress in tax talks, could renew Israel investments

-JERUSALEM (Reuters) - Potash producer Israel Chemicals (ICL) (ICL.TA) said on Monday it would resume investments worth more than 5 billion shekels ($1.3 billion) in Israel if the government scraps a planned rise in taxes on natural resources.
+JERUSALEM, July 20 (Reuters) - Potash producer Israel Chemicals (ICL) said on Monday it would resume investments worth more than 5 billion shekels ($1.3 billion) in Israel if the government scraps a planned rise in taxes on natural resources.

 The company, which has exclusive rights to mine minerals at the Dead Sea, last year halted or put under review nearly $2 billion in domestic projects because of the proposed tax hikes.